 In the aforementioned verse, I would like to draw your attention to the Greek word used for ‘manifest’.
 It is different from the words we have previously considered as relating to the coming of the Lord (i.e. Parousia – presence, Apokalupsis – unveiling).
 The Greek word is ‘phanaroo’ which means “to make manifest or visible or known what has been hidden or unknown” but with a distinction.
 More specifically, it refers to when someone reveals someone else.
 This is akin to when the Son manifested the Father, or when we manifest the indwelling Christ.
 Examples of the word’s usage include: “Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest (phaneroo) in our body” (2 Cor.
 4: 10).
 “And without controversy great is the mystery of godliness: God was manifest (phaneroo) in the flesh” (1 Tim.
 3:16).

-As the pattern Son, our Lord Jesus revealed the father and exemplified all the attributes of what a son should be.
-He was always devoted to the Father’s will.
+As the pattern Son, our Lord Jesus revealed the father and exemplified all the attributes of what a son is.
+He was always devoted to the Father’s will, always obedient to the dealings of the Father.
 And having completed His course, He prayed: “I have glorified You on the earth.
 I have finished the work which You have given Me to do” (Joh.
 17:4-5).
-It is the corporate expression of the Father ‘s nature, as exemplified by Jesus, that creation is now waiting for in eager expectation.
+It is the corporate expression of the Father’s nature, as exemplified by Jesus, that creation now waits to encounter in eager expectation.
 This manifestation of the Father’s heart is a necessary precursor for reconciliation.

 Paul goes on to say: “for in Christ Jesus I have begotten you through the gospel.
 Therefore, I urge you, imitate me.
 For this reason, I have sent Timothy to you, who is my beloved and faithful son in the Lord” (1 Cor.
 4:15-17).
 The word begotten here means to “procreate (properly of the father, but by extension of the mother)”.
 It means to regenerate, to bear, to bring forth, to conceive.
 All this Paul had done among the congregation in Corinth through his toil in the gospel.
 Among the Galatians also, Paul had labored until Christ was formed in them (Gal.
 4:19).
 This is the heart of God the Father revealed through Paul.
 Thus, he calls Timothy “my beloved and faithful son in the Lord” just as the Father had said of Jesus Christ: “this is my beloved Son, with whom I am well pleased” (Mat.
 3:17).